 Keeping that in mind, let’s review the major components that make up the total value of a shopping cart:

-From the customer perspective, the pricing, offers, and promotions engine should provide a consistent and fast experience by correctly calculating the total value of a shopping cart and an order.
+From the customer perspective, the pricing, promotion, and offers engine should provide a consistent and fast experience by correctly calculating the total value of a shopping cart and an order.
 From the merchandising perspective, besides offering a rich set of offers and promotions, and being able to configure flexible business rules, it is very important to have a single authoring interface where all prices, offers, and promotions can be set for all channels and stores.

 The non-functional requirements for the system are typically very strict, including: